EmbeddedInvented/net-led/README.md

 ## Quick Start
   1. Flash your Photon using the "particle.ino" file
   2. Connect a **Common Anode** RGB Led Strip or controller to pins D0 (Red), D1 (Green), D2 (Blue).
 (If only using a single RGB LED, remember to use a current limiting resistor).
   3. Edit the "index.js" and "index.html" files to include your unique device ID as well as your Access token.
-There are 2 URLS to change in the js file, and 1 in the HTML file.
-The Device ID can be found by going to the Particle console, and the your Access token is found by going to the IDE -> settings. **Replace the angle brackets and everything betwen them <>**
+There are 2 URLS to change in the .js file, and 1 in the HTML file.
+The Device ID can be found by going to the Particle console, and the your Access token is found by going to the IDE -> settings. **Replace the angle brackets and everything between them <>**
   4. Clicking the buttons within the open HTML file should now control the LED(s)!

  ## IFTTT Integration